 Clare Walton - About

-Her solo exhibitions include “Hidden Beauty” 2013 at Space 32, South Yarra, as part of the Melbourne Fringe Show and “Faces of Yirrkala” 2012, VU Foyer Gallery, Melbourne "Invite Me to Play" (continued) 2016, PS50, Carlton.
-Clare’s group shows include “Come As You Are”, 2014 and "GoodDay, GoodBye, 2016 at The Food Court Artists Space in Docklands, Victoria and “Civic Heart” 2015, Broadmeadows Town Hall, Broadmeadows.
+Clare has also exhibited in a number of group and solo exhibitions displaying her installation and photography work; Solo shows, Hidden Beauty” 2013, Space 32, South Yarra, “Faces of Yirrkala” 2012, VU Foyer Gallery, Melbourne "Invite Me to Play" (continued) 2016, PS50, Carlton.
+Group shows, “Come As You Are”, 2014 and "GoodDay, GoodBye, 2016 at The Food Court Artists Space in Docklands and “Civic Heart” 2015, Broadmeadows Town Hall.